This model is borrowed from Judith Herman’s stages of trauma healing as well as EMDR best practice

 - sleep disturbances such as night terrors, flashbacks, ruminations, dissociation, hypervigilance.

 - Working with a therapist who is trained in ego state therapy for dissociative disorders

-One of the most research-supported approaches for processing traumatic memories is Eye Movement Desensitization Reprocessing ( EMDR) .
-This method can transform traumatic memories into memories that no longer create the distress that you have become used to and you don’t have to talk about them in order for this therapy to work.
+One of the most research-supported approaches for processing traumatic memories is Eye Movement Desensitization Reprocessing ( EMDR).
+This method can transform traumatic memories into memories that no longer create the distress that you have become used to and you don’t have to talk about them for this therapy to work.

 Meaning and Reconnection

-This stage is also about reconnecting to your community and for some its about giving back, or focusing on dreams, and goals for the future.
-Now that you have a lighter back pack moving forward with your goals and dreams is possible.
+This stage is also about reconnecting with your community, and for some, it’s about giving back or focusing on dreams, and goals for the future.
+Now that you have a lighter backpack moving forward with your goals and dreams is possible.